AdobeDocs/journey-optimizer-learn.en/help/personalize-content/profile-and-audience-membership-based-personalization.md

 level: Beginner
 exl-id: 3a11a1ac-9bc7-4485-a1c2-a6b1beabcce4
 ---
-# Profile and audience membership based personalization
+# Profile and audience membership-based personalization

 >[!NOTE]
 >Please note the following user interface change: **Segments** are now called **Audiences**.